IEatUranium238/Cattown/README.md

 ## License

-This project is lisanced MIT License.
+This project is licensed MIT License.